 Strategies for helping kids learn to blow their own nose:

-8. Over-exaggerate the breathing, closing mouth, and blowing through the nose without a tissue.
+Over-exaggerate the breathing, closing mouth, and blowing through the nose without a tissue.
 Sit across from the child and play a game of “Simon Says” to copy the movements to take a deep breath, hold it in, close the mouth, and blow through the nose.
 You can find functional and practical Simon Says commands on our site.